 If you find yourself asking similar questions, you’re obviously not alone.
 So let’s examine how we got here.

 Aside from the obvious impact of downing 1,000 additional calories from those five pints of cider you drank, there’s also the “after booze food binge” and “hangover binge” adding to your waistline woes.
 If you order a regular Big Mac meal at McDonald’s (not Super Sizing) after your five pints at the pub, you’ve just consumed approximately 2100 calories.
 Add that to whatever else you had earlier in the day, and… well… you see where I’m going with this.

 Oh, and if you’re wondering.
 I am NOT exaggerating the caloric intake of drinking.

 Want to blow your mind a little?
 Check out Drinkaware’s unit and calorie counter to see just how much damage you were doing in your heavy drinking days.

 It’s really no wonder my metabolism threw me the deuce.

 As I mentioned above, a year and a half after moving to the land of Ladies Drink Free and boozy expat brunches, I packed on at least twenty pounds and went from a US 2 to a US 10.
 I was overweight, ugly, and miserable.

 (I’m still overweight, but I think I’ve chosen a very suitable haircut, my skin has improved tremendously, and I’m the happiest I’ve ever been in my life.)

 How Alcohol Damages Your Body

-I’ve talked about some of the damage alcohol has on your brain in the past, but there’s also a lot going on in the rest of the body as well.
+I’ve talked about some of the damage alcohol has on your brain in the past, but there’s a lot going on in the rest of your body as well.